Customer: Eastland Port Contract: Design and Construct Location: Gisborne/Tairāwhiti, New Zealand

 |

 Eastland Port in Gisborne, New Zealand awarded McConnell Dowell the design and construct contract to rebuild Wharf 7 in late March 2022 after a very successful six-month value engineering exercise.
-Construction is expected to take about 18 months to complete.
+Construction took just under 18 months to complete.

-The contract is part of Stage One of the $60 million Twin Berth Project which will enable two handymax (180-200m long) ships to load and unload at the port safely, simultaneously.
+The contract was part of Stage One of the $60 million Twin Berth Project which will enable two handymax (180-200m long) ships to load and unload at the port safely, simultaneously.

-The new wharf will be strong enough to accommodate three new mobile harbour cranes and will be capable of withstanding a one-in-2500-year earthquake event providing significant regional resilience in the event of a natural disaster.
+The new wharf is strong enough to accommodate three new mobile harbour cranes and capable of withstanding a one-in-2500-year earthquake event providing significant regional resilience in the event of a natural disaster.

-Marty Bayley, Eastland Port’s infrastructure manager, overseeing the project said the wharf design had been significantly refined.
+Marty Bayley, Eastland Port’s infrastructure manager, overseeing the project said the wharf design was significantly refined.

 - To maximise value and sustainability